 Rough engravings may be formed on glass due to the impact of the laser beam's heat on the glass' surface.
 The following are a few commonly used methods to prevent this phenomenon:

 White engravings are achieved with the use of a moist paper towel.

-Prior to engraving your workpiece, apply a moist single-layer paper towel to the glass.
-Ensure that there are no air bubbles or overlaps, which would negatively impact the engraving quality.
-Turn the Air Assist function off to avoid drying the paper towel while the object is being engraved.
-When the workpiece is complete, you can wipe away residual paper towel pieces with a damp cloth
+Prior to engraving your workpiece, apply a moist single-layer paper towel to its surface.
+Ensure that there are no air bubbles or overlaps, which would diminish the engraving quality.
+Turn the Air Assist function off to avoid drying the paper towel while the workpiece is being engraved.
+When the laser processing is complete, you can wipe away residual paper towel fragments with a damp cloth